What Is A CGM? Continuous Glucose Monitors Explained

 How a Continuous Glucose Monitor Works

-For people managing diabetes, this information can help guide treatment decisions.
-For others, it can simply provide insight into how their body responds to everyday choices.
+For people managing diabetes, that information can be critical for treatment decisions.
+For the rest of us, it’s just really eye-opening data about how our body responds to everyday life.

 From Prescription Devices to Over-the-Counter CGMs